 Executing the Write-Status-Register instruction will be ignored when WP# is low and BPL bit is set to '1'.
 When the WP# is low, the BPL bit can only be set from '0' to '1' to lock-down the status register, but cannot be reset from '1' to '0'.
+When WP# is high, the lock-down function of the BPL tion followed by the WRSR instruction works like software data protection (SDP) command structure which prevents any accidental alteration of the status register values.
+CE# must be driven low before the EWSR instruction is entered and must be driven high before the EWSR instruction is executed.

-When WP# is high, the lock-down function of the BPL bit is disabled and the BPL, BP0, BP1, BP2, and BP3 bits in the status register can all be changed.
-As long as BPL bit is set to '0' or WP# pin is driven high (VIH) prior to the low-to-high transition of the CE# pin at the end of the WRSR instruction, the bits in the status register can all be altered by the WRSR instruction.
+bit is disabled and the BPL, BP0, BP1, BP2, and BP3 bits in the status register can all be changed.
+As long as BPL bit is set to '0' or WP# pin is driven high (V{IH}) prior to the lowto-high transition of the CE# pin at the end of the WRSR instruction, the bits in the status register can all be altered by the WRSR instruction.
 In this case, a single WRSR instruction can set the BPL bit to '1' to lock down the status register as well as altering the BP0, BP1, BP2, and BP3 bits at the same time.
 See Table 3 for a summary description of WP# and BPL functions.

-Figure 19:Enable-Write-Status-Register (EWSR) or Write-Enable (WREN) and Write-Status-Register (WRSR) Sequence
+FIGURE 19: Enable-Write-Status-Register (EWSR) or Write-Enable (WREN) and Write-Status-Register (WRSR) Sequence